How To: The Chicken Dance

 Whatever method you use to cook your birds, I always recommend placing chickens breast-side down.
 This ensures the white meat doesn't dry out as it cooks, but stays moist and juicy!

 In the oven, plan to cook your chicken at 350 for about 20 minutes per pound.
 Use a meat thermometer to check that your chicken reaches at least 165 degrees.
-A longer cook-time and higher temperature will result in a more tender chicken.
+A longer cook-time (at a lower oven temperature, if desired) and higher internal bird-temperature will result in a more tender chicken.
 Let your bird rest 10-15 minutes before you cut into it.
 This allows the juices to redistribute and locks them in for tastier chicken.

 On the day you cook your bird, enjoy the mouthwatering flavor by serving it whole.